kashiwachen/kashiwachen/README.md

 I have read several guidlines about how to do the competitions, but none of them help me to have fast output.
 - 🤔 I’m looking for help with the career path in data engineer.
 I don't have enought experience in exploring the insight of data so I think deploy the infrastructure for data analysis is a good start.
 - 📫 How to reach me: pochiachen0321@gmail.com
-- ⚡ Interest: Cooking & drinking & Outdoor activity.
+- ⚡ Interest: Cooking & drinking & Outdoor activity(e.g. Hiking, Cycling, Basketball etc.).
 Sometimes I even think I should have been a cook or worked in a alchohol factory